ha7shu/matrix/README.md

 A matrix is a rectangluar array in which elements are stored in rows and columns.

-This is an attempt to perform various operations on matrix using **C** .
+This is an attempt to perform various operations on matrix using **C** language.

 ## Features